radareorg/iaito/docs/source/building.rst

 .. note::

- If you just want to use the latest Release version of Cutter, please note that we provide pre-compiled binaries for Windows, Linux and macOS on our `release page. <https://github.com/radareorg/cutter/releases/latest>`_
+ If you just want to use the latest Release version of r2cutter, please note that we provide pre-compiled binaries for Windows, Linux and macOS on our `release page. <https://github.com/radareorg/cutter/releases/latest>`_